elastic/apm-pipeline-library/.github/actions/check-dependent-jobs/README.md

 Evaluates the combined the status results of the provided needs context.
 This is useful for creating a single status check.

-That status check can the be set as required status check or it can be used in combination with the `notify-built-status` action.
+That status check can then be set as required status check, or it can be used in combination with the `notify-built-status` action.

 * [Usage](#usage)